AllTheSquares/Mario-steals-your-liver/README.md

 # Mario steals your liver
-Silly program that makes the joke video into a real thing.
+Program built on Python that makes the joke image/video on the internet into a real program.

-This branch contains the Windows executable version of the program, as done via PyInstaller.
-Check main for the source files.
+This brannch contains a Windows executable as was created by PyInstaller.
+If you want the source Python scripts, please check main.

-HEADS UP!
-Windows Defender or other antivirus programs MAY SEE THIS PROGRAM AS A TROJAN.
-This program is not intended to cause harm to your machine or be malicious in any other way aside from shutting down your computer.
-This is a false-positive as a result of the compilation method's resulting code.
-Do not worry if you get a virus notification or if this program is deleted by your antivirus (quarantined or straight up).

-Be warned: Mario truly means it when he says he will get your liver.
-By all means be sure to save everything important before executing this program (either built or unbuilt), as your computer WILL SHUT DOWN once all is done.
-LAUNCH AT YOUR OWN RISK!
+Warnings:
+- A distorted audio file of the meme in question will play.
+Please lower your computer's volume. :)
+- This program was created with no intention to startle or scare you, BUT it may do the aforementioned as it does catch you off guard.
+- **Run this program at your own risk.** This program is not malware, although be warned that Mario will shut down your computer once he steals your liver.
+Therefore, it is a good idea to save all important files before running this program/script.

+Notes:
+- Depending on the antivirus/antimalware program you have installed (such as Windows Defender), this executable may be flagged as a trojan.
+Do not worry if this program is quarantined or deleted by this false-positive.
+This is probably an issue on PyInstaller's end.

 Features:
  > Initial Tkinter popup that looks like a Windows error as seen in the commonly-shared image on the internet.